Privacy policy

 Lawful basis for processing

 Data protection laws mean that UKRIO must have a valid lawful basis to process personal data.
-The relevant legal bases are set out in the General Data Protection Regulation (EU Regulation 2016/679) and in current UK data protection legislation.
-At least one of the following must apply whenever UKRIO processes personal data;
+The relevant legal bases are set out in current UK data protection legislation, including the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018.
+At least one of the following must apply whenever UKRIO processes personal data:

 1. Consent